Pixellot/ml-api-docs/docs/data-api/guides/ml-breakdown-subscription-guide.md

 - `eventId`: Your event identifier
 - `fileUrl`: Download link for JSON data (when completed)
 - `status`: `processing`, `completed`, or `failed`
+- `jobCreatedAt`: ISO 8601 timestamp when processing job was created
+- `jobCompletedAt`: ISO 8601 timestamp when processing job finished (completed or failed)
 - `reason`: Error details (when failed)

 ## What the JSON Data Looks Like